DerekCuevas/derekcuevas.github.io/site/content/index.md

 `Staff Software Engineer` at Genius Sports working on platforms supporting the next generation of ultra-low latency optical player tracking and eventing systems for sports.

-Experience contributing to Emmy award-winning products, such as CBS's RomoVision, which earned the [George Wensel Technical Achievement Award](https://geniussports.com/customer-stories/cbs-and-genius-win-sports-emmy-for-romovision/) and Amazon Prime Video for its [Outstanding Interactive Experience Award](https://www.aboutamazon.com/news/entertainment/thursday-night-football-on-prime-video-wins-sports-emmy-award) at the Sports Emmys.
+Contributed to two Emmy award-winning products, CBS's RomoVision, which earned the [George Wensel Technical Achievement Award](https://geniussports.com/customer-stories/cbs-and-genius-win-sports-emmy-for-romovision/) and Amazon Prime Video, which earned the [Outstanding Interactive Experience Award](https://www.aboutamazon.com/news/entertainment/thursday-night-football-on-prime-video-wins-sports-emmy-award).

 Passionate about functional programming and skilled in various engineering domains, with a current focus on building backend platforms in [Rust](https://www.rust-lang.org/).